NuggMD

 So, can you own a gun if you work at a dispensary?

-The subject hovers in a gray area; the ATF Form 4473 prohibits cannabis users from purchasing a firearm unless the plant is legalized at the federal level.
+The subject used to hover in a gray area; the ATF Form 4473 prohibited cannabis users from purchasing a firearm unless the plant was legalized at the federal level.
 In some states, like California, counties can require dispensaries to hire armed guards, thus making them employees working in the cannabis industry.

 Lawmakers put forth the acts in a bid to eliminate federal firearms-related restrictions on cannabis-consuming individuals.
 Months later, on Wednesday, August 9, 2023, a federal appeals court ruled that a decades-old law barring illegal drug users from owning firearms was unconstitutional based on the case of a cannabis user.
 A three-judge panel of the 5th U.S. Circuit Court of Appeals in New Orleans settled that federal law violated a Mississippi man's right to "keep and bear arms" in virtue of the U.S. Constitution's Second Amendment.